Ada-Developers-Academy/daily-curriculum/topic_resources/atom.md

     - Linter ruby
     - Linter CSSlint
     - Sublime Style Column Selection
-    - Whitespace
+    - Whitespace (may already be installed)
-    - Autosave (this one should be installed, but needs to be enabled)
+    - Autosave (may already be installed)

 ### Themes